Skip to main content

 Nick has responsibility for Risk Management and Health & Safety in his capacity as Governor.
 He sits on Finance & Resources and the Tudor Hall School Enterprise sub-committee.

-Iona sits on the Education & Welfare Committee.
+Iona Hutchinson is the Joint Chair of the Marketing, Admissions & Development Committee and sits on the Education & Welfare Committee.

-Charles Newsome is a Divisional Director of Investec Wealth & Investment and has worked in the finance industry for all of his working career.
-In addition to this he has held school governance positions within the State Education Sector and has sat on the Board of a Not for Profit financial training organisation as Vice Chairman.
-Charles is a former parent of Tudor Hall School.
+Charles Newsome has worked in the finance industry for his entire career and is a Divisional Director within the Rathbones group.
+Alongside his professional responsibilities, he has held governance roles within the State Education Sector and previously served as Vice Chairman on the Board of a not-for-profit financial training organisation.
+Charles is also a former parent of Tudor Hall School.

-Charles is Sports Governor and he sits on Finance & Resources and the Tudor Hall School Enterprise sub-committee.
+He is Sports Governor and sits on both the Finance and Resources Committee and the Tudor Hall School Enterprise sub-committee.
+In addition, he manages a Men’s Premier League hockey team at Wimbledon, one of the leading hockey clubs in the country.

 Rodney is the Chair of Finance & Resources and the Tudor Hall School Enterprise sub-committee.
-He also sits on Governance & Nominations.
+He also sits on Governance, Nominations and Compliance.

-Alexandra is the Acting Chair of Development, and she also sits on Finance & Resources and the Tudor Hall School Enterprise sub-committee.
+Alexandra di Valmarana sits on the Finance & Resources Committee and the Tudor Hall School Enterprise sub-committee.

-If you wish to contact the Chairman of Governors, the postal address is:
+If you wish to contact the Chair of Governors, the postal address is:

 c/o Clerk to the Governors